What are the fundamental particles that make up matter?

 The Role of Quantum Fields

 Quantum fields underpin the existence and interactions of fundamental particles.
 Each type of particle is associated with a corresponding quantum field.
 For instance, the electron field, quark fields, and gluon fields are all quantum fields that explain the behavior and properties of these particles.
-The mass of ordinary matter primarily arises from the energy within these quantum fields, particularly the quark and gluon fields inside nucleons.
+The mass of ordinary matter primarily arises from the energy within these quantum fields, particularly the quark and gluon fields inside nucleons1.

 Beyond the Standard Model

 While the Standard Model is a significant scientific achievement, it is not complete.
 It does not account for gravity, which is described by general relativity, nor does it explain dark matter and dark energy.
-Some theories suggest the existence of additional particles and forces, such as a fifth fundamental force that could explain phenomena like quark mixing and CP violation.
+Some theories suggest the existence of additional particles and forces, such as a fifth fundamental force that could explain phenomena like quark mixing and CP violation3.

 Conclusion